Call for Papers

 • Linking common sense knowledge to perception and execution

-• Translation of task requests to body movements and parametrisation of such body movements with Web knowledge
+• Translation of task requests to body movements and parameterization of such body movements with knowledge

 • Novel formalisms and approaches to represent and encode knowledge for robots